osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% android %}

-In the **Android** version, the Wikipedia data to download per region can be opened, as follows: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %} and select the required region.
+In the **Android** version, the Wikipedia data to download per region can be opened, as follows:

+1. Go to:

+&nbsp;&nbsp;&nbsp;&nbsp;{% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %}

+ 2. Select the required region.
 Once the region is opened, the Wikipedia data will be among other packages.

-To view what data is already downloaded, go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.download_tab_local %} → {% data variables.android-values.download_wikipedia_maps %}
+ To view what data is already downloaded, go to:

+ {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.download_tab_local %} → {% data variables.android-values.download_wikipedia_maps %}

 ![Download Wikipedia in Android](/assets/images/plugins/wikipedia/download_wikipedia_android2.png)